-Labour Costs in South Africa increased to 161.10 points in the second quarter of 2019 from 157 points in the first quarter of 2019.
+Labour Costs in South Africa increased to 165.60 points in the fourth quarter of 2019 from 160.50 points in the third quarter of 2019.

-Labour Costs in South Africa averaged 46.78 points from 1970 until 2019, reaching an all time high of 161.10 points in the second quarter of 2019 and a record low of 1 points in the first quarter of 1970.
-This page provides the latest reported value for - South Africa Labour Costs - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: South African Reserve Bank
+Labour Costs in South Africa averaged 47.94 points from 1970 until 2019, reaching an all time high of 165.60 points in the fourth quarter of 2019 and a record low of 1 points in the first quarter of 1970.
+This page provides the latest reported value for - South Africa Labour Costs - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+South Africa Labour Costs - values, historical data and charts - was last updated on August of 2020. source: South African Reserve Bank

 Labour Costs in South Africa is expected to be 158.76 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Labour Costs in South Africa to stand at 162.00 in 12 months time.
 In the long-term, the South Africa Labour Costs is projected to trend around 168.43 points in 2021 and 174.77 points in 2022, according to our econometric models.